Life Insurance For People With a Heart Condition (2026)

 Heart Bypass Surgery

-Post-surgery waiting requirements span 6 to 12 months, with longer waits after multi-vessel bypass procedures.
+Post-surgery waiting requirements span six to 12 months, with longer waits after multi-vessel bypass procedures.
 Insurers want evidence of successful recovery and stable cardiac function before approval.
-Insurers request documentation, including surgical reports, hospital discharge papers, cardiac rehabilitation records and follow-up test results, showing improved heart function.
+Insurers request documentation such as surgical reports, hospital discharge papers, cardiac rehabilitation records and follow-up test results.
+These records need to confirm improved heart function before approval.

 Arrhythmia and Atrial Fibrillation (AFib)

 AFib with effective treatment (controlled heart rate, anticoagulation therapy and stable rhythm) qualifies for better rates than untreated AFib or persistent arrhythmias.
-Pacemaker implantation often improves underwriting outcomes because it shows effective rhythm management.
+Pacemaker implantation often improves your rate class because it shows effective rhythm management.
 The best coverage options for managed AFib include traditional term and whole life policies from carriers specializing in cardiac cases.

 Congenital Heart Defects

 The type of birth defect affects coverage availability.
-Simple defects like small atrial septal defects often qualify for standard rates, while complex cyanotic heart disease receives substandard ratings or guaranteed issue coverage only.
-Successfully repaired defects in childhood with normal current function receive favorable ratings, while uncorrected defects have higher premiums.
+Simple defects, like small atrial septal defects, often qualify for standard rates.
+Complex cyanotic heart disease is different: it usually gets substandard ratings or guaranteed issue coverage only.
+Insurers favor defects that were successfully repaired in childhood and now show normal heart function.
+Uncorrected defects come with higher premiums.

 Other Serious Cardiac Conditions